ValveSoftware/Proton/docs/CONTROLLERS.md

 the game's behalf.
 This turns the raw HID protocol data into usable things like buttons and joysticks.

-dinput is a "legacy" API that allows applictions to talk to any type of joystick.
+dinput is a "legacy" API that allows applications to talk to any type of joystick.
 On Windows, it is implemented on top of HID.
 Notably, dinput allows easy access to controllers that no other API does, so it is still used by modern games despite being "legacy."